surfd4wg/trashpanda_tf_NGINX_reverseproxy_VPC_mirroring/README.md

 Once the Machine is running in AWS EC2... you will see the username and password credentials in the /$HOME/rdpcreds.txt file.
 This user has sudo privileges so !!**** please change your password for this user, the ubuntu user and also the root user ****!!

-SSH into the machine using the Public DNS (IPv4) address in the EC2 console, for the instance, and your private key. ssh -i ~/.ssh/.pem Administrator@ec2-X-X-X-X.compute-1.amazonaws.com
+SSH into the machine using the Public DNS (IPv4) address in the EC2 console, for the instance, and your private key. ssh -i ~/.ssh/(key file).pem ubuntu@ec2-X-X-X-X.compute-1.amazonaws.com

 If you want to RDP into the machine you will need to install ubuntu desktop. https://linuxize.com/post/how-to-install-xrdp-on-ubuntu-20-04/ In that case you will need a machine bigger than t2.micro.
 You can remote desktop in using the Public DNS (IPv4) address in the EC2 console, for the instance.
-You will need to download an RDP client. https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients
+You will need to download an RDP client.

 To tail the Ec2 user data installation log: sudo tail -f /var/log/cloud-init-output.log